myhumankit/Image2Touch/README.md

 ## User manual

+### About

+Image2Touch is a tool that makes maps and other diagrams accessible to visually impaired people.
+It does that by converting 2D images with flat colouring into STL models for 3D printing.

+The project is a collaboration between [MHK](https://www.mhk.fr/) and [Lab4i](https://groupe-ovalt.com/lab4i/).
+You can find a more detailed description (in french) on the [MHK wiki](https://wikilab.myhumankit.org/index.php?title=Projets:Image2Touch).

 ### Requirements

-This program has only been tested for Windows 10.
+This program has only been tested with Windows 10.

 ### Installation procedure (Windows)

 This program is a standalone executable.
-To install it, simply extract the files from the archive into an empty folder.
+To install it, simply extract the files from the provided archive into an empty folder.
 Once the files are extracted, you can run the program by executing the exe file included.

 ### How to convert an image to a printable SVG

 In order to convert an image, follow these steps :
-- Open the program, and wait for the GUI to appear.
+- Open the program, and wait for the graphical interface to appear.
 - Click on "Open a file..."
 (Alt+O), choose the file you want to convert, and click "OK".
 - Wait for the file to be processed, as indicated by the progress bar at the bottom of the screen.
 This may take between a few seconds and a minute.
 - Change the parameters (dimensions, height of each color...) to your liking.